RR

 Science report card comments: examples and templates

-By ReportRemarks Team·Updated 2026-03-18
+By ReportRemarks Team·Updated 2026-05-08

-Science report card comments should reflect more than content knowledge — they need to capture inquiry skills, lab behavior, scientific thinking, and a student's ability to communicate what they observe and learn.
+Science report card comments should reflect more than content knowledge.
+They need to capture inquiry skills, lab behavior, scientific thinking, and a student's ability to communicate what they observe and learn.
 This guide gives you ready-to-use examples across grade levels and performance levels.

 Example science report card comments